geoserver/geoserver-cloud/catalog-support/pluggable-catalog-support/README.md

 Alternative to GeoServer's default implementation for the catalog and configuration backend (`CatalogImpl/DefaultFacadeImpl` and `GeoServerImpl/DefaultGeoServerFacade`) that aims at improving their internal design in order to have clearer contracts and promote ease of extensibility.

-## Rant/motivation
+## Motivation

 There aren't many alternative back-ends to the configuration subsystem, albeit being the core of GeoServer and having been initially thought of for plug-ability.

-Truth is, although the interfaces are rather simple, there are a number of issues with the default implementations that preclude reuse, enforcing to re-invent the wheel or just copy and paste a lot of code and deal with it.
+Truth is, although the interfaces are rather simple, there are a number of issues with the default implementations that preclude reuse, enforcing to re-invent the wheel or just copy and paste a lot of (business logic) code and deal with it.

 The only two alternatives I know of are the [jdbcconfig community module](https://github.com/geoserver/geoserver/blob/06230581/src/community/jdbcconfig/src/main/java/org/geoserver/jdbcconfig/catalog/JDBCCatalogFacade.java#L52)'s, and [Stratus](https://github.com/planetlabs/stratus/blob/77838a22/src/stratus-redis-catalog/src/main/java/stratus/redis/catalog/RedisCatalogFacade.java#L77)'.
 By looking at them, you can identify a common pattern: creating an alternative storage backend requires dealing with a lot of implementation details  unrelated to the primary objective of providing a storage backend plugin, basically, an alternative `CatalogFacade` to be injected as `CatalogImpl`'s backing DAO.

 ## Identified issues

 * `ModificationProxy` abstraction leak:

- `ModificationProxy`: Serves two purposes really
+ `ModificationProxy` serves two purposes really:

 1. it enforces the Catalog's information hiding by not allowing the returned, (possibly) live objects, to be modified by its callers;
 2. Works as an enabler for [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) on `save(*Info)`, by providing the delta changes in the form of lists of changed property names, old values, and new values.
 Otherwise, upon save, a call on a thread that's supposed to update only a subset of the object properties, would override all the properties another thread just changed.

 Now, `CatalogFacade` shouldn't be the place where that happens, but purely as an implementation detail of `CatalogImpl`, which should give `CatalogFacade` both the object to save, and the delta properties, so that `CatalogFacade`'s implementation can apply the changes how it sees fit in order to guarantee the operation's atomicity.
 The current situation is that `CatalogImpl` *relies* on `CatalogFacade` always returning a `ModificationProxy`, which further complicates realizing the initial design goal (I think) of `CatalogFacade` being a pure Data Access Object, so that implementations could be interchangeable.
 Instead, the lack of single responsibility among these two classes forces all  alternate `CatalogFacade` implementors to replicate the logic of `DefaultCatalogFacade`.